Basis-Theory/docs/source/includes/detokenization/_examples.md

 }
 ```

-In this example, we will show how you can combine the data from multiple tokens within a single Reactor argument.
+In this example, we will show how you can combine the data from multiple tokens within a single field on a request.
 Say we have
 chosen to store the card holder's first and last names as separate tokens:

 <div class="center-column" style="clear: none;"></div>